tkn-tub/bioelectrodynamics/README.md

-# Yeast cell Flux Balance Analysis (FBA)
+# Bioelectrodynamics of Yeast Cells

-This repository provides code implementation to evaluate the metabolite fluxes within Yeast cells and using the COBRA toolbox.
+This repository provides code implementation to evaluate bioelectrodynamic properties of yeast cells.

 ## Description
-This project evaluates the FBA of a Protrophic Yeast cell model.
+This project evaluates the bioelectric dynamic properties of a yeast cell model.
-The Yeast cell model, described in [1, Fig. 2a)], is included within the Matlab file `model_aux.mat` and in the xml file `model_aux.xml`; both files are a replica of the same Yeast cell.
+The yeast cell model iMM904, given in the,  is included within the Matlab file `iMM904.mat`.
-Within the file `model_aux.mat` we find the `model_aux` Matlab struct, which comprises the model of the metabolic reactions within the cell.
+The model of the genes, metabolites and metabolic reactions within the cells.

 The model is described with the following variables: